-Non-Hodgkin’s lymphoma develops as a result of an abnormal amount of a type of white blood cells called lymphocytes.
-Due to lymphoma, lymphocytes do not die and give space to new ones, as they would in healthy people.
+Non-Hodgkin’s lymphoma develops as a result of an abnormal amount of a type of white blood cell called lymphocytes.
+The lymphocytes do not die and give space to new ones, as they would in healthy people.
 Instead, they continue growing and multiplying inside the lymph nodes, leading to swelling.
 B-cells are responsible for combating the infections through the production of antibodies.

-Since these symptoms can indicate a lymphoma or a series of other conditions, physicians often conduct numerous physical exams to confirm the diagnosis.
+Since these symptoms can indicate lymphoma or a series of other conditions, physicians often conduct numerous tests to confirm the diagnosis.
 A biopsy and bone marrow examination are the most common diagnostic procedures, but flow cytometry and immunohistochemical stains of the biopsied material can also be conducted, as well as thoracentesis in patients with pleural effusion and paracentesis, in cases of ascites.

 The origin of the lymphoma is crucial to determine a proper treatment.
-The most common treatments to address B-cell lymphoma are radiation therapy, particularly in early stages and to respond to eventual complications, curative and palliative chemotherapy, and biologic therapy.
-However, the treatment is usually personalized to both the stage of the disease and the type of lymphoma in question.
+The most common treatments to address B-cell lymphoma are radiation therapy, particularly in early stages and to respond to eventual complications; curative and palliative chemotherapy; and biologic therapy.
+However, the treatment is usually personalized to both the stage of the disease and the type of lymphoma.

-Follicular lymphoma is usually treated with alkylating agents and rituximab, while splenic marginal zone lymphoma is addressed with splenectomy.
-Extranodal B-cell lymphoma of MALT may be treated with antibiotics, surgery, or systemic chemotherapy, and mantle cell lymphoma is treated with combined chemotherapy.
+Follicular lymphoma is usually treated with alkylating agents and rituximab, while splenic marginal zone lymphoma is often addressed with a splenectomy.
+Extranodal B-cell lymphoma of MALT may be treated with antibiotics, surgery, or systemic chemotherapy, and mantle cell lymphoma is usually treated with combined chemotherapy.

-Diffuse large B-cell lymphoma is treated with rituximab and cyclophosphamide, hydroxydaunorubicin, vincristine (Oncovin), prednisone, and bleomycin (R-CHOP), while mediastinal diffuse large B-cell lymphoma is treated with radiation therapy.
-In addition, Burkitt lymphoma may be addressed with combined chemotherapy sessions with central nervous system prophylaxis.
+Diffuse large B-cell lymphoma is treated with rituximab and cyclophosphamide, hydroxydaunorubicin, vincristine (Oncovin), prednisone, and bleomycin (R-CHOP), while mediastinal diffuse large B-cell lymphoma is generally treated with radiation therapy.
+Burkitt lymphoma may be addressed with combined chemotherapy sessions with central nervous system prophylaxis.

 Note: Lymphoma News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.